Integration competency center

 An integration competency center (ICC), sometimes referred to as an integration center of excellence (COE), is a shared service function providing methodical data integration, system integration, or enterprise application integration within organizations, particularly large corporations and public sector institutions.

 Data integration allows companies to access their enterprise data and functions, fragmented across disparate systems, in order to create a combined, accurate, and consistent view of their core information as well as process assets and leverage them across the enterprise to drive business decisions and operations.
-System integration is the bringing together of component subsystems into one system and ensuring that they function together effectively.
+System integration is the bringing together of component subsystems into a unified whole and ensuring that they function together effectively.
 Enterprise application integration enables efficient information exchanges and business process automation across separate computer applications in a cohesive fashion.

 Overview

-The term may be better understood by examining each of the three words that comprise the acronym.
+Breaking down the acronym may enhance understanding.
 Integration refers to the objective of the ICC to take a holistic perspective and optimize certain qualities such as cost efficiency, organizational agility and effectiveness, operational risk, customer (internal or external) experience, etc. across multiple functional groups.
 Competency refers to the expertise, knowledge or capability that the ICC offers as services.
 Center means that the service is managed or coordinated from a common (central) point independent from the functional areas that it supports.

-Large organizations are usually sub-divided into functional areas such as marketing, sales, distribution, finance, human resources to name just a few.
-These functional groups have separate operations and are vertically integrated and are therefore sometimes referred to as "silos" or "stovepipes".
-From an organizational perspective, an ICC is a group of people with special skills, who are centrally coordinated, and offer services to accomplish a mission that requires separate functional areas to work together.
+Large organizations are usually sub-divided into functional areas such as marketing, sales, distribution, finance or human resources, to name just a few.
+These functional groups have separate operations, are vertically integrated and are sometimes referred to as "silos" or "stovepipes".
+From an organizational perspective, an ICC is a group of people with special skills who are centrally coordinated, and offer services to accomplish a mission that requires separate functional areas to work together.

-Key objectives of an ICC are:
+Key objectives of an ICC include: